Ba'athist Syrian Captagon industry

-The Ba'athist Syrian Captagon industry was the state-sponsored drug manufacturing and trafficking apparatus of Ba'athist Syria, which was responsible for about 80% of the global production of the Captagon drug.
+The Ba'athist Syrian Captagon industry was the state-sponsored drug manufacturing and trafficking apparatus of Ba'athist Syria, which was the major responsible for the global production of the Captagon drug.
 Ba'athist Syria exported the drug to various countries, mainly in the Middle East region, including Jordan, Iraq, Saudi Arabia, Gulf states, and Egypt.
 The drug export was one of the main sources of income for the government of Bashar al-Assad, helping it to prop up the economy during the Syrian civil war.

-Based on 2023 estimates, about 80% of Captagon was produced in Syria and exported from the port of Latakia with the assistance of the Ba'athist Syrian government under the command of Maher al-Assad.
-Estimates suggest that the Captagon trade market ranges from $5.7 billion to $57 billion.
-This estimated revenue was three times greater than the combined operations of the Mexican cartels.
+In 2023, the UK ministry of foreign affairs estimated that Syria was responsible for about 80% of the global production of Captagon, which, according to then-secretary for the Middle East Tariq Ahmad, was exported from the port of Latakia with the assistance of the Syrian government under the command of Maher al-Assad.
+The same report issued by the UK government also suggested that "independent experts estimate [the Captagon trade market] could be worth up to $57 billion", and added that "it is worth approximately 3 times the combined trade of the Mexican cartels."
+Syria analyst and Century International fellow Sam Heller et al. challenged the credibility of the $57bn figure, which is ten times the Syrian annual budget and almost three times the country's GDP.
+A 2021 report by the New Lines Institute based on the retail value of annual captagon seizures estimated the drug's entire market to be worth at least $5.7bn.

 Over the years, hundreds of millions of Captagon pills were smuggled into Jordan, Iraq, Saudi Arabia, and Gulf countries.
 One of the main smuggling routes was through the Anbar province, which borders Syria, Jordan, and Saudi Arabia.
 In 2021, more than 250 million Captagon pills were seized worldwide, 18 times more than the number of pills seized in 2017.
 Additionally, according to Al Jazeera, in 2022, Jordan seized 65 million Captagon pills in Syria en route to its territory.
 In 2015, the Secretary of Saudi Arabia's National Committee for Drug Control reported that the majority of Captagon consumers are aged 12 to 22.

-After the fall of the Assad regime the new Syrian transitional government ordered the cessation of the drug trade; the flow had reportedly reduced by at least 90% shortly before Assad's overthrow.
+After the fall of the Assad regime the new Syrian transitional government ordered the cessation of the drug trade; the flow had reportedly reduced by at least 90% shortly after Assad's overthrow.